Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/harbor-master-init.md

 Now, let's set up the database connection:

-1. Update `appsettings.json` to include the connection string:
+1. Update `appsettings.json` to include the connection string.
+Update `your_password` with the password that you created when you installed Postgres/pgAdmin.

 ```json
 {